AnirudRajesh195/youtube_data_harvesting/README.md

 This is my capstone project.
-This is a youtube data harvesting harvesting project.
+This is a youtube data harvesting project.
 The code and the application is given in the files above.